niemand108/afl-server/README.md

 ```
 ./logs
 ├── debug                   general debugging info
-├── request                 all the requests by id_request
+├── request                 all requests by id_request
-└── response                all the responses (with the id_request associated)
+└── response                all responses (with id_request associated)
 ```